 His clients include Scott Beck & Bryan Woods (writers of Paramount’s A Quiet Place and Writer/Directors of the upcoming Eli Roth/Sierra produced feature, Haunt), David Birke (Writer of Paul Verhoeven’s Elle, Warner Bros’ upcoming Morningstar), Jeff King (CBS’s Elementary), Lynn Maxcy (Hulu’s The Handmaid’s Tale), Adam Penn (USA’s Mr. Robot and FX’s American Horror Story), Dan O’Keefe (HBO’s Silicon Valley and Veep), Drew Daywalt (best-selling author of The Day the Crayons Quit), and Hannah MacPherson (Go90’s T@gged), among others.

 Ryan executive produced Sony/Screen Gems’ feature Slender Man.
-He’s also developing John Scalzi’s award winning sci-fi book series Old Man’s War as a feature for Netflix, and has several other TV and film projects in various stages of development.
+He’s also developing John Scalzi’s award-winning sci-fi book series Old Man’s War as a feature for Netflix, and has several other TV and film projects in various stages of development.
+He has served as a panelist at the Austin Film Festival.

 He lives in Los Angeles with his wife and two children and doesn’t sleep much.